One of the highlights of my Onam Sadya is this absolutely delicious Vada Kootu curry…

 - Remove the saucepan from the heat and keep covered for sometime.

-- As this dish sits for sometime, the fried vadas will absorb some of the gravy which results in thickening.
+- As this dish sits for sometime, the fried vadas will absorb some of the gravy and will be thickened.

 - This can be served along with Sadya or as a main dish along with rice, chapati, roti etc.